j-hayes/insert-book-here/_posts/2017-09-04-chapter-1-the-black-box.md

 <br/>

 &quot;Nothing really.
 It&#39;s all automated.
-When you are back on Earth, the machine will detect it and rematerialize you.
+When you are back on Earth, the machine will detect the gravity and rematerialize you.
 You&#39;ll…&quot;

 <br/>